gica3618/pythonradex/joss_paper/paper.md

 # Acknowledgements

-I would like to thank Simon Bruderer for his helpful clarifications about the ALI method.
-I also thank Andrés Asensio Ramos for helpful discussions about the LVG geometry and the MOLPOP-CEP code.
+I thank Simon Bruderer for his helpful clarifications about the ALI method, and Andrés Asensio Ramos for helpful discussions about the LVG geometry and the MOLPOP-CEP code.

 # References